C. D. Howe Institute

 The C. D. Howe Institute (Institut C. D. Howe) is a public policy think tank in Toronto, Ontario, Canada.
 It aims to be distinguished by "research that is nonpartisan, evidence-based, and subject to definitive expert review."
-The institute's office is located in the Trader's Bank Building in downtown Toronto.
+The institute's office previously used to be located in the Trader's Bank Building in downtown Toronto.
+It is now situated at 110 Yonge Street.